bsnes-emu/bsnes/README.md

 browse online services,
 and download games and data.
 This control cartridge was called
-"BS-X Sore wa Namae o Nusumareta Machi no Monogatari", which translates as
+*BS-X Sore wa Namae o Nusumareta Machi no Monogatari*, which translates as
-"BS-X The Story of The Town Whose Name Was Stolen".
+*BS-X The Story of The Town Whose Name Was Stolen*.

 [wpbsx]: https://en.wikipedia.org/wiki/Satellaview